Libertarian Party (United States)

+In 2022, the Mises Caucus (LPMC) became the dominant faction on the Libertarian National Committee, leading to internal conflicts and significant policy changes, specifically regarding immigration and abortion.
+Some classical liberalism-minded dissidents split from the Libertarian Party to form the Liberal Party USA, while others formed the Classical Liberal Caucus.

 History

 The first Libertarian National Convention was held in June 1972.
 In 1978, Dick Randolph of Alaska became the first elected Libertarian state legislator.
 Following the 1980 federal elections, the Libertarian Party assumed the title of being the third-largest party for the first time after the American Independent Party and the Conservative Party of New York (the other largest minor parties at the time) continued to decline.
 In 1994, over 40 Libertarians were elected or appointed which was a record for the party at that time.
 1995 saw a soaring membership and voter registration for the party.
 In 1996, the Libertarian Party became the first third party to earn ballot status in all 50 states two presidential elections in a row.
 By the end of 2009, 146 Libertarians were holding elected offices.

 Tonie Nathan, running as the Libertarian Party's vice presidential candidate in the 1972 presidential election with John Hospers as the presidential candidate, was the first female candidate in the United States to receive an electoral vote.

-The 2012 election Libertarian Party presidential candidate, former New Mexico Governor Gary Johnson and his running mate, former judge Jim Gray, received the highest number of votes—more than 1.2 million—of any Libertarian presidential candidate at the time.
+The 2012 election Libertarian Party presidential candidate, former New Mexico Governor Gary Johnson, and his running mate, former judge Jim Gray, received the highest number of votes—more than 1.2 million—of any Libertarian presidential candidate at the time.
 He was renominated for president in 2016, this time choosing former Massachusetts Governor William Weld as his running mate.
 Johnson/Weld shattered the Libertarian record for a presidential ticket, earning over 4.4 million votes.
 Both Johnson and Green Party presidential candidate Jill Stein received significantly more news coverage in 2016 than third-party candidates usually get, with polls showing both candidates potentially increasing their support over the last election, especially among younger voters.